Choices Therapy

 Your therapist will very likely encourage you to challenge your comfort zone.
 This will be accomplished by establishing healthy coping strategies and solid means of emotional regulation, and confronting those behaviours which can limit your quality of life and heighten mental health concerns.

 The short answer is that it depends on the complexity of the issues that you want to discuss.
-Generally speaking, I think 2-3 sessions is a reasonable starting point.
+Generally speaking the first three sessions will be spent establishing a "game plan"

 2. Session 2-3: Depending on the complexity of the details raised during intake, it may be necessary to carryover into session 2.
-By the end of sessions 2 and 3 you should get a good idea of whether or not your practitioner is a good fit for you.
+By the end of sessions 2 and 3 you should get a good idea of whether or not your practitioner is a good fit for you and whether or not you wish to continue working with them.

 3. Subsequent sessions: These appointments will be spent processing your presenting issues, consolidating skills/strategies, and troubleshooting any developing concerns.

-Based on experience, I recommend that sessions 1 and 2 occur n a week of each other, and no more than 2 weeks apart, in order to maintain a rhythm.
+Based on experience, I recommend that sessions 1 and 2 occur within a week of each other, and no more than 2 weeks apart, in order to maintain a rhythm.

 Psychotherapist/Counsellor